jeremyrsmith/parsel/README.md

 checked (well, parsed, at least) at compile time, giving a compiler error if the Python code is invalid.
 This is similar to the quasiquotes of Scala 2 macros.
 You can use this feature by depending on the `parsel-quotes` module.

-There three flavors of quasiquote, which are accessed by importing `parsel.quote.syntax._`:
+There are three flavors of quasiquote, which are accessed by importing `parsel.quote.syntax._`:

 * `py` quasiquotes contain Python statements.
 Quoted expressions are spliced eagerly as expression trees (see `Quotable` below), so this type of quasiquote results in a `Module` (which is just a container for a bunch of statements).